Dependence - supporting each other

 One of Jesus' best-loved miracles is recorded in Mark 2:1 - 12, where we find the story of Jesus healing a man who was paralysed.
 The commitment of the four friends, their perseverance when faced by the crowds, the drama of the roof demolition and then the unexpected exchange of words with the religious leaders make it a memorable and rich insight into both the compassion and the power of Jesus that Christians believe can transform lives.

-The following classroom activity uses a mixture of games, simple drama and a variety of storytelling suggestions to unpack the story.
+The following classroom activity uses simple drama and a variety of storytelling suggestions to unpack the story.
 Only two basic props are used: a rope and a rectangular piece of carpet.

 You can find a retelling of this story in The Barnabas Children's Bible (story 260: The man on the mat).